What’s in This Article

 Are Pets Allowed Inside Kew Gardens?

-Pets are not allowed inside the gardens.
+Kew Gardens doesn’t permit pets.
 Only assistance dogs can enter.
-This helps keep the plants safe and the area peaceful for everyone.
-You can find other parks nearby that allow pets if you are traveling with a dog.
+This keeps the plants safe and the grounds peaceful for all visitors.
+You’ll find other parks nearby if you’re traveling with a dog.

 Is Kew Gardens Wheelchair Accessible?

-Yes, the gardens are accessible for wheelchairs.
-Most paths are smooth and there are ramps where needed.
-You can also rent a wheelchair if you do not have one.
-The restrooms and glasshouses are also designed to be easy to use for everyone.
+Yes, the gardens accommodate wheelchair users.
+Most paths are smooth, and ramps connect areas where needed.
+You can rent a wheelchair on-site if you don’t have your own.
+Restrooms and glasshouses are also designed for easy access.

 Can I Bring Food and Have a Picnic There?

-Yes, there are several tours you can join.
-Most last about 60 to 90 minutes.
-A guide will tell you stories about the history of the plants and the glasshouses.
-You can book these tours online or check for openings when you arrive.
+Guided tours run regularly and last about 60 to 90 minutes.
+A guide shares the history of the plants and glasshouses as you walk.
+You can book online or ask about availability when you arrive.

 Is Photography Allowed Without a Permit?

-You can take photos for your own use without a permit.
-If you are a professional or want to use a tripod, there are extra rules to follow.
-Just be sure not to block the paths or step on the plants while you are taking your shots.
+Personal photography needs no permit.
+If you’re a professional or plan to use a tripod, extra rules apply.
+Don’t block paths or step on plants while you shoot.